MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-windows-components-ecosystem.md

 ms.localizationpriority: medium
 ---

-# Graphics drivers' health: User mode reliability for crashes in Windows Components Photos app, normalized by population, is less than or equal to the baseline goal
+# User mode reliability for crashes in Windows Components Photos app, normalized by population, is less than or equal to the baseline goal

 ## Description

-This measure is monitoring how often Windows Components (e.g. dwm.exe, shell, logon ui, etc.) are crashing in the display driver, in relation to the number of all devices using the driver.
+This measure is monitoring how often Windows Components (e.g. dwm.exe, shell, logon ui, etc.) are crashing in the display driver, in relation to the number of all machines using the driver.
 If Windows Component crashes, the user must wait for it to recover before being able to use it again.

 ## Measure attributes